jiang18/mph/docs/docs/examples.md

 ## Genetic correlation
 Estimating genetic and environmental correlations for the [QTL-MAS 2012](#qtl-mas-2012) dataset

 Bivariate REML can be transformed into univariate REML.
-Though MPH is not designed for estimating between-trait correlations, it can effectively do so when provided with correct GRMs.
+Though MPH is designed for univariate REML, it can **effectively** do bivariate REML when provided with correct GRMs.

 ### Genome-wide
 1. Make a new phenotype file and a new covariate file for a pair of traits.
 2. Make three GRMs and two residual covariance matrices for a pair of traits.
 3. Run REML using a GRM list file like [this](https://github.com/jiang18/mph/blob/main/examples/QTL-MAS-2012/bivar.grms.txt).
-4. Interpret the VC estimates.
+4. Compute the genetic correlation estimate from the VC estimates.

 ```sh
 mkdir bivarREML